Public Record & Evidence Map – A Whistleblower Led Archive of:

 • Corporate registrations and dissolutions across multiple jurisdictions (energy, nutrition, beverage, and “clarity technology”).

-• Trademark and IP references connected with Plus Brand, Agua Plus, and related marks, including primary domains such as AguaPlus.com and PlusBrand.com.
+• Trademark and IP references connected with Plus Brand, AGUA Plus, and related marks, including primary domains such as AguaPlus.com and PlusBrand.com.

 • Sponsorship and partnership references involving stadiums, venues, sports leagues, and personalities.